 Quick Review Of Application Security Testing

-When I attend social functions with friends people often ask what I do.
+When I attend social functions with friends, people often ask what I do.
 I'm never quite sure where to start.
 "I run a small tech company that helps Java applications run more securely" is probably overkill.
-"I help keep hackers out of proprietary places" has worked.
+"I help keep hackers out of proprietary places by seeking out software issues and security flaws with specialized tools" has worked.

 But usually, I just default to asking them questions.
-"How much do you know about computer programming?" or "What field do you work in?" or "Do you know much about writing code?" usually lets me know how much depth I should go into with them.
+"How much do you know about software development tools and what developers do?" or "What field do you work in?" or "Do you know much about writing code?" usually lets me know how much depth I should go into with them.

-But because you've stumbled upon our blog, I'm assuming that you know something about computer programming and coding, and that you want to know how to make both more secure to outside and inside threats.
-So I'm going to talk about DAST and SAST for a moment, then explain why Interactive Application Security Testing (IAST) is going to produce better results in a faster time frame helping you get back to what you do best: writing code.
+Because you've stumbled upon our blog, I'm assuming that you know something about computer programming, coding tools, and the development process, and that you want to know how to find vulnerabilities in your software so that it’s more secure to outside and inside threats.
+So I'm going to talk about dynamic application security testing (DAST) and static application security testing (SAST) for a moment, then explain why interactive application security testing (IAST) is an approach that’s going to produce better results in a faster time frame, helping developers meet their primary objective: creating software solution that are secure.

-DAST tests application's exposed interfaces for vulnerabilities.
-It's testing from the outside in.
-The technology has been around awhile, and it is familiar to most people inside of the application security world.
-DAST is good at finding externally visible vulnerabilities and makes it easy to confirm by providing the URL.
+DAST, also known as black box testing, is an approach that tests a running application's exposed interfaces looking for vulnerabilities, and flaws.
+It's testing from the outside in, which is why it’s referred to as black box testing.
+The technology and tools have been part of the development process for a while, and are familiar to most people inside the application security world.
+DAST is good at finding externally visible issues and vulnerabilities, and it makes it easy to confirm by providing the URL.
 The downside of DAST is its heavy reliance on experts to write tests, making it difficult to scale.

-SAST technologies analyze the source code or bytecode to help you find threats inside of your code.
-If you can prevent vulnerabilities in the code before you launch, you'll have stronger code and a more reliable application.
-Everyone knows that false positives are an issue, but SAST can show you exactly where to find an issue in the code.
-Like DAST, SAST requires security experts to properly use the tools.
+SAST tools and technologies analyze the source code or bytecode from the inside out, helping developers find issues and flaws inside their code.
+If you can prevent vulnerabilities in software before you launch, you'll have stronger code and a more reliable application.
+Everyone knows that false positives are an issue when testing an application, but SAST can show you exactly where to find issues in the code.
+Like DAST, SAST requires security experts to properly use SAST tools and solutions.

 IAST (Interactive Application Security Testing)

 According to the research firm Gartner, "...next-generation modern web and mobile applications require a combination of SAST and DAST techniques...interactive application security testing approaches have emerged that combine static and dynamic techniques to improve testing."
-That's the bottom line with IAST: It gets better results.
-That's probably why Gartner recommends IAST for providing greater testing accuracy.
-Just imagine if you could eliminate 99% of all false-positive results.
-See why Gartner positioned Contrast as "A Visionary In The Gartner Magic Quadrant For Application Security Testing."
+That's the bottom line with IAST: When we compare SAST vs. DAST, IAST gets better results.
+That's probably why Gartner recommends IAST and IAST tools for providing greater testing accuracy.
+Just imagine if you could find vulnerabilities while eliminating 99% of all false-positive results in your software development efforts.
+See why Gartner positioned Contrast as "A Visionary in the Gartner Magic Quadrant for Application Security Testing."

 How does Interactive Application Security Testing (IAST) work?

-An IAST agent instruments your application and does all of the analysis in real time within your application.
-This could be done in your IDE, your continuous integration environment, in QA, or even in production.
+An IAST agent instruments solutions, performing all of the analysis in real time from within your application.
+This could be done in your integration development environment (IDE), in QA, or even while running in production.
 By doing the analysis from within the application itself, the agent has access to:

 - All the code for the application